zitmen/thunderstorm/README.md

 ## How to cite ThunderSTORM
 If you use ThunderSTORM to process your data, please, cite our [paper](http://dx.doi.org/10.1093/bioinformatics/btu202):
   * M. Ovesný, P. Křížek, J. Borkovec, Z. Švindrych, G. M. Hagen. _ThunderSTORM: a comprehensive ImageJ plugin for PALM and STORM data analysis and super-resolution imaging._ Bioinformatics 30(16):2389-2390, 2014.

+If you use the phasor sub-pixel estimator, please cite this paper in addition (https://doi.org/10.1101/191957):
+  * K.J.A.
+Martens, A.N.
+Bader, S. Baas, B. Rieger, J. Hohlbein. _Phasor based single-molecule localization microscopy in 3D (pSMLM-3D): an algorithm for MHz localization rates using standard CPUs_ bioRxiv, 2017.